popily/popily_apidocs/content/pages/quickstart.md

 sortorder: 10
 save_as: index.html

 Popily makes it easy to turn your application data into analytics for your customers.
-We have client libraries in Python and JavaScript (more coming soon!), support multi-tenancy out of the box, and let you customize interactive visualizations to your heart's content!
+We have client libraries in [Python](https://github.com/popily/popily-api) and [JavaScript](https://github.com/popily/popily-js) (more coming soon, let us know which langauges you'd like to see next!), support multi-tenancy out of the box, and let you customize interactive visualizations to your heart's content!

-Just authenticate, add data, retrieve the relationships your customers care about, tweak the output, and repeat until your customers are happy.
+Just add data, retrieve the relationships your customers care about, and repeat until they're happy.

-The easiest way to interact with the Popily API is by using one of our client libraries.
-Right now we have libraries for [Python](https://github.com/popily/popily-api) and JavaScript (both for [Node.js](https://github.com/popily/popily-node) and [in the browser](https://github.com/popily/popily-js)), and more are on the way.
-If you'd like to help out with a client in your favorite language, just let us know!

 We'll use the JavaScript browser client in the examples below.
 Just make sure to add the library to your HTML document.